dimitri-vs/llm-prompt-snippets/cursor_ide/README.md

 ## Cursor Chat Best Practices

 Check your Cursor Settings, specifically the "Model" setting.
-Models get updated frequently and you should try out the latest and most powerful coding model for a day or two to see if it's better for you.
-See https://livebench.ai/ and sort by "Coding Average" to find whats currently ranked best.
+Models are updated frequently, so try out the latest and most powerful coding model for a few days to evaluate if it improves your workflow.
+See https://livebench.ai/ and sort by "Coding Average" to find the current top-ranked models.

 You can paste in a URL to an API docs page which will create an `@mention` that will pull in the API docs as a reference.